neuralvis/elpa-mirror/melpa/counsel-etags-readme.txt

    The parameter of hook is full path of the tags file.  `counsel-etags-tags-line' is a tool function to help user

+ - The ignore files (.gitignore, etc) are automatically detected and append to ctags cli options as "--exclude="@/ignore/file/path".
+   Set `counsel-etags-ignore-config-files' to nil to turn off this feature.

 See https://github.com/redguardtoo/counsel-etags/ for more tips.